-For most medications, you can get up to a 31-day supply of a single covered prescription drug or other item or up to 120 pills, whichever is less.
-For commercially packaged items (such as an inhaler, a tube of ointment or a blister pack of tablets or capsules), you will receive one package as a 30-day supply.
-Covered birth control products are exempt from this limit.
+You can get up to a 30-day supply of a single covered prescription drug or other item or up to 120 pills, whichever is less.
+For commercially packaged items (such as an inhaler, a tube of ointment, or a blister pack of tablets or capsules), you will receive one package as a 30-day supply.
+You may need to pay a copayment for each package.
+For example, if two inhalers are purchased, two copayments may apply for some members.

-93-Day Supply
+90-Day Supply

-You can fill a 93-day supply of medications used to treat chronic conditions through our mail-order program.
+You can fill a 90-day supply of medications used to treat chronic conditions through our mail-order program.
 Narcotic pain medications (opioids) are not allowed for mail-order.